dedis/onet/simul/platform/MININET.md

 run around 300 cothority nodes simultaneously.
 So if you want to run a simulation with 2000 nodes, you need at least 7 physical servers.

-Unfortunately we still have the restriction that _all physical servers need to be on the same subnet_!
-We know about the situation and hope to have a solution ready sometime in the near future.

 ## Setting up ICCluster

 Supposing you want to run your simulation using the iccluster-network, you